The London Archives: Hospitals and health authorities

-The London Archives holds records for over 100 hospitals and local regional health authorities within the south-east area.
+The London Archives holds records for over 100 hospitals and local regional health authorities within the southeast area.
 The hospital records range from county asylums such as Hanwell Asylum and Colney Hatch Lunatic Asylum to major teaching hospitals like Guy's Hospital and St Thomas' Hospital and specialist hospitals like Moorfields Eye Hospital and Queen Charlotte's Hospital, right down to much smaller local hospitals.
 Anybody wishing to find out what hospital records are held at The London Archives would do well to first consult the hospital records database on the National Archives' website.

 The collection of records is not arranged alphabetically as many different hospitals may be covered by one particular management trust, therefore it is worth asking at the reference room desk and they will direct you to the particular binder that you need.
 It is also worth consulting the three leaflets on hospital records that the archive had produced, namely No. 9 – Sources for the history of nursing, which details the Florence Nightingale collection among the records of St Thomas' Hospital – No. 13, a general guide to hospital records, and No. 15, which is concerned with patients' records.
 All patients' records among the hospitals collections are subject to data protection laws and may be closed access depending on their date.